Social media addiction among high school students in Iraqi Kurdistan region

 Authors

-1 Department of Community health and Maternity Nursing, College of Nursing, University of Duhok, Duhok City, Kurdistan Region, Iraq
+1 Community health and Maternity Nursing Department, College of Nursing, University of Duhok, Duhok, Kurdistan Region, Iraq

-2 Department of Psychiatric and Pediatric Nursing, College of Nursing, University of Duhok, Duhok City, Kurdistan Region, Iraq
+2 Psychiatric and Pediatric Nursing Department, College of Nursing, University of Duhok, Duhok, Kurdistan Region, Iraq

-4 Department of Nursing, Duhok Technical Institute, Duhok Polytechnic University, Duhok City, Kurdistan Region, Iraq
+3 Nursing Department, Duhok Technical Institute, Duhok Polytechnic University, Duhok, Kurdistan Region, Iraq

 Abstract